 I also carefully searched the coop every night for ticks over a three week period.
 I found many ticks over the first couple of days and killed all that I found.
 Nearly all were found on the top board of the walls of the coop.
 I found a few very tiny ticks on the roosts themselves.
 They were clearly the larvae having left after feeding for the initial 7-10 day period and leaving the chicken for the first time.
 I never found a tick on the roost after the first week.
 I also found a tick two weeks after initial treatment.
 Note that it can take some time for the ticks that were lost during the initial purging to find their way back.
 After more than two months, the coop has been tick-free.

 Permethrin (pyrethroid-neurotoxin), carbaryl (Sevin), coumaphos (organophosphate), malathion (maldison, organphosphate), stirofos (organophosphate).
 Of these, Permethrin is considered to be the most effective against poultry ticks.

-Here is what they look like from above, and below.
-The picture on the left is one that has recently fed and the picture on the right is one that has not.
+Here is what they look like from above and underneath.
+The first picture one that has recently fed and the second picture is one that has not.

 At the time of my tick infestation my girls roosted on a wire shelf and the 2X4 edge I made at the top of the coop.
 All the ticks I found in the coop were within 1' of this wire roost.
 Everywhere two boards overlapped, ticks were found.
 The crevice between the top 2X4s and the 2X6s of the coop walls also harbored ticks.
 Even the cracks at knots in the wood held ticks.
 None of these ticks were visible during the day.